Summer School in Translational Cancer Research

 The Summer School in Translational Cancer Research was initiated in 2011 by the EurocanPlatform project, funded under the 7th Framework Programme of the European Union, and performed four editions hosted by the EurocanPlatform.
 Since 2016, the Summer School has been hosted annually by Cancer Core Europe.

 Over the course of one week, PhD students, postdoctoral fellows and clinician-scientists from around the world are offered cutting-edge knowledge on topics covering the entire cancer research continuum, with a particular focus on precision cancer medicine.
 Participants and speakers are selected to represent a multidisciplinary group.
-The program and course format facilitate networking and intensive interactions in a relaxed environment – a concept which has proven to be successful over the years.
-Already, Summer School has benefited over 450 preclinical and translational scientists, as well as clinician scientists from all over the world.
+The program and course format facilitate networking and intensive scientific exchange in a focused and collaborative setting—a concept which has proven successful over the years.
+Already, Summer School has benefited over 520 preclinical and translational scientists, as well as clinician scientists from all over the world.

 Venue & Location